 Wives and children: Born’s first marriage was to Dr. Ann Plowden-Wardlaw, a medical doctor and Kleinian psychoanalyst.
 In 1962, he married Dr. Faith Maurice-Williams.
 His oldest son, Max, is a musician and his second son, Sebastian, was the literary director at the National Theatre.
 His daughter, Georgina, was a member of the 1970s avant-rock group Henry Cow and now is Professor of Sociology, Anthropology and Music at the University of Cambridge.
 From his second marriage, his daughter Carey is a film maker and his son Matt is a former journalist who now directs a TV company.

-Niece, nephew and cousins: Singer-actress Olivia Newton-John, actor Max Born (Fellini Satyricon), songwriter Brett Goldsmith, singer Tottie Goldsmith, racing car driver Emerson Newton-John and singer Chloe Rose Lattanzi.
+Grandchildren and cousins: His grandchildren include Singer Olivia Newton-John (1948-2022), a four-time Grammy Award winner and star of the movie “Grease”.
+Other grandchildren include Georgina Born and actor Max Born (Fellini Satyricon), songwriter Brett Goldsmith, singer Tottie Goldsmith, racing car driver Emerson Newton-John and singer Chloe Rose Lattanzi.

 Lessons from Gustav Born’s Long and Productive Life